Azure-Samples/azure-sdk-for-js-samples/samples/links/README.md

 - typescript
 products:
 - azure
-description: "These code samples will show you how to manage Links using Azure SDK for Typescript."
+description: "These code samples will show you how to manage Links using Azure SDK for Javascript/Typescript."
 urlFragment: links
 ---

-# Getting started - Managing Links using Azure Typescript SDK
+# Getting started - Managing Links using Azure Javascript/Typescript SDK

-These code samples will show you how to manage Links using Azure SDK for Typescript.
+These code samples will show you how to manage Links using Azure SDK for Javascript/Typescript.

 ## Features